chameerakhd/IoT-Applications/README.md

-# IoT-Applications
-# 📡 IoT Devices and Applications – Arduino Projects Repository
+# 📡 IoT Devices and Applications – Arduino Projects

 Welcome to my project repository for the **IoT Devices and Applications** module.
 This repository documents weekly assignments involving hands-on work with **Arduino Uno**, circuits, sensors, and actuators.
 Each folder includes:
 - ✅ Arduino code